SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. note::

    Swift's array, set, and dictionary types are implemented as :newTerm:`generic collections`.
-   For more on generic types and collections, see :doc:`Generics`.
+   For more about generic types and collections, see :doc:`Generics`.

 ..
 TODO: should I mention the Collection protocol, to which both of these conform?